github/site-policy/Policies/github-terms-of-service.md

 As a user of Beta&nbsp;Previews, you may get access to special&nbsp;information that isn’t available to the rest&nbsp;of&nbsp;the&nbsp;world.
 Due to the sensitive&nbsp;nature of this information, it’s important for us to make sure that you keep that information secret.

 ##### Confidentiality&nbsp;Obligations
-&dagger; You agree that any non-public&nbsp;Beta&nbsp;Preview&nbsp;information we give you, such as information about a private&nbsp;Beta&nbsp;Preview, will be considered GitHub’s&nbsp;confidential&nbsp;information (collectively, “Confidential&nbsp;Information”), regardless of whether it is marked or identified as such.
+<sup><sup><sub><sub><sub>🔱</sub></sub></sub></sup></sup> You agree that any non-public&nbsp;Beta&nbsp;Preview&nbsp;information we give you, such as information about a private&nbsp;Beta&nbsp;Preview, will be considered GitHub’s&nbsp;confidential&nbsp;information (collectively, “Confidential&nbsp;Information”), regardless of whether it is marked or identified as such.
 You agree to only use such Confidential&nbsp;Information for the express purpose of testing and evaluating the Beta&nbsp;Preview (the&nbsp;“Purpose”), and not for any other purpose.
 You should use the same degree&nbsp;of&nbsp;care as you would with your&nbsp;own&nbsp;confidential&nbsp;information, but no less than reasonable&nbsp;precautions to prevent any unauthorized&nbsp;:

 - use,
 - disclosure,